swetoast/Anbernic-Firmware-Application-Development-Guide/README.md

         return default
 ```

-### Candidate vibration interface
+### Vibration interface

-`[LEAD]` / `[UNRESOLVED]`

-Original-firmware application material identifies:
+`[VERIFIED]` the attribute exists and was readable and writable by the root validation process:

 ```text
 /sys/class/power_supply/axp2202-battery/moto
 ```

-The reported values are `1` to start and `0` to stop.
-Existence, permissions, accepted values, stop behaviour, crash behaviour and emulator-rumble interaction remain unresolved on the tested units.
+The final validation did not write to it.
+The reported values remain `1` to start and `0` to stop, but accepted values, physical effect, timing, stop behavior, crash cleanup and emulator-rumble interaction remain `[UNRESOLVED]`.

-A future implementation can access a verified sysfs attribute directly and write `0` from guaranteed cleanup logic.
-A compound `shell=True` command would make stop handling depend on shell execution.
+Do not expose vibration in a production application until an interactive test has confirmed both activation and reliable stopping.
+A future implementation should write directly to the verified sysfs attribute and guarantee a final `0` during cleanup.
+Avoid compound `shell=True` commands.

 ## 9. System information, USB power and thermals